workzone-collision-analysis/capstone/notebooks/ReadMe.md

 8. 511_03_add_lion_attributes
 9. wz_00_data_wrangling

 Also, data used in some of the notebooks will require data produced by other notebooks.
-Therefore it is important to run notebooks sequentially and make sure you have the required data in the cleaned data folder.
+Therefore, it is important to run notebooks sequentially and make sure you have the required data in the cleaned data folder.
 Please follow instructions inside notebooks.

 Recommended sequence of running notebooks:
 1. lion_00_data_wrangling_&_filtration